Omo Ghetto: The Saga: Production

-Akindele confirmed regarding the production of the sequel in February 2020 with a throwback photo of herself along with Eniola Badmus in an Instagram post.
+Akindele confirmed the production of the sequel in February 2020 with a throwback photo of herself along with Eniola Badmus in an Instagram post.
 The principal photography of the film also commenced in February 2020.
-The film project also marked maiden collaboration between Funke Akindele and her husband JJC Skillz as co-directors of the film.
-Some of the portions of the film were shot in Dubai, United Arab Emirates and the film production was also affected due to the COVID-19 pandemic.
+The film project also marked the maiden collaboration between Funke Akindele and her then husband JJC Skillz as co-directors of the film.
+Some of the portions of the film were shot in Dubai, United Arab Emirates and the film production was also affected by the COVID-19 pandemic.

-Popular singer Naira Marley was roped into playing a cameo appearance in the film and his film acting debut through this film.
-Yemi Alade, the singer also made her acting debut through this film as she landed a pivotal role.
+Popular singer Naira Marley was roped into playing a cameo appearance in the film and made his film acting debut through this film.
+Yemi Alade, the singer, also made her acting debut through this film as she landed a pivotal role.

 Box office

-The film grossed over ₦189 million in the opening week since its release and it historically became the first Nollywood film ever to gross over ₦99 million in its opening weekend surpassing the previous record set by The Wedding Party 2.
+The film grossed over ₦189 million in the opening week of its release and historically became the first Nollywood film ever to gross over ₦99 million in its opening weekend, surpassing the previous record set by The Wedding Party 2.
 In its second week, the movie continued breaking box office records by grossing over ₦132.4 million and firmly staying at the top of the Nigerian box office and bringing its 2-week gross to a record breaking ₦322 million and placing it as the fourth highest grossing Nigerian movie of all time.